 This means you’ll benefit not only from CBD’s synergy with these other compounds but also from their individual effects.

-How much CBD you should take is one of the most common questions we see.
-Unfortunately, it’s impossible to give a single CBD dosage for cystic acne or any other condition that will work for everyone.
+How much CBD you should take is one of the most common questions we encounter.
+Unfortunately, it’s impossible to suggest or prescribe a single CBD dosage for cystic acne or any other condition that will work for everyone.

 The optimal CBD dosage depends on many factors, such as the severity of your symptoms and the type of product you’re using.

-For now, the best advice we can give you is to look for a topical product that contains at least 4 mg of CBD per ml.
-This will ensure that you’re getting enough CBD to have an effect.
+The best advice we can give you is to look for a topical product that contains at least 4 mg of CBD per ml.
+This will ensure that you’re getting enough CBD to produce the desired effect.

 Choose High-Quality, Third-Party Tested CBD Brands